What Language Is The Torah Written In?

 If you’re interested in creating your own Paleo-Hebrew text, there are a few resources that can help you.
 Fortress Press and Oxford University Press both have books on the subject, and Stack Exchange is a great community for developers who might be able to offer some insight.
 The course Ancient Hebrew and Biblical Studies from Duquesne University also has free courses available online.

-It’s a self-paced program so you can work at your own pace, which is nice if you don’t want to sign up for an entire semester’s worth of classes.
-For the past two years they’ve offered an Introduction to Israelite Languages through Coursera with free classes that take place each week during an eight week period.
+It’s a self-paced program, so you can work at your own pace, which is nice if you don’t want to sign up for an entire semester’s worth of classes.
+For the past two years, they’ve offered an Introduction to Israelite Languages through Coursera with free classes that take place each week during an eight-week period.

 All you need is access to a computer or mobile device and an internet connection.
 If all else fails, write your question down and Google it!
 You’ll probably find plenty of people eager to share their knowledge.